diegojromerolopez/congolway/README.md

   -name string
         Name of the game of life instance that will be created (default "Random Gol") -outputFilePath string
-        File path where the random grid will be saved (only .txt and .cells extensions are allowed) (default "out.txt") -outputFormat string
+        File path where the random grid will be saved (.txt, .cells and .life extensions are allowed) (default "out.txt") -outputFormat string
         Only used for congolway files (.txt files).
 File format "dense" or "sparse" -randomSeed int